jamesr1x/Inflation_Market_Analysis/README.md

 ### 3) Run either of the following 2 make scripts:

-The make scripts will automatically install all required libraries however, if the code is not functioning as expected library version may need to be manually changed.
+The make scripts will automatically install all required libraries, however, if the code is not functioning as expected library version may need to be manually changed.

 **A) Make_no_API_key**:
 - Runs only the "Clean.ipynb" and "Analysis.ipynb" scripts - If pulling raw data is not required this is easier, it does not require the user to create an API key.